Prosecutors: Chicago dad killed son in dispute over drug use

 Local media reported on Monday that a Cook County judge set bond for 44-year-old Adan Granados at $50,000 over the weekend.
 Granados was scheduled to make another court appearance Monday.

-Prosecutors said at a Sunday bond hearing that Granados stabbed Jesus Granados once in the neck Friday in a bathroom at the father’s home in Chicago’s Lake View neighborhood.
+Prosecutors said at a Sunday bond hearing that Granados stabbed Jesus Granados once in the neck Friday in a bathroom at the father’s home in Chicago’s Lakeview neighborhood.

 The father had confronted his son over his use of illegal drugs, including crystal meth, and worried the son might harm other family members, prosecutors said.
 The son had recently moved into the home.